 There are situations when new roofing cannot be installed if certain conditions apply.
 For example, if the current roofing material is two layers thick, it must be removed before new material can be installed.
 Another situation is if the roof is in disrepair and deteriorated or water soaked.
 Both conditions will prevent the roof from being structurally sound for new roofing.
-In Detroit, for example, if the existing roof has wood shake, cement-asbestos tile, clay or slate material, it must be removed prior to new installation.
+In Detroit, for example, if the existing roof has wood shake roofing, cement-asbestos tile, clay roofing shingles or slate roofing material, it must be removed prior to new installation.

 For information about the requirements for your city, contact the planning, building or development center.
 These departments are usually found at the official city website.
 If in doubt about the requirements for your city, ask the customer service representative for help.
 Many cities provide online permit application services and fee payment for your convenience.

 - Ask friends, relatives, and co-workers for a recommendation if they’ve had a new roof installed.

 - If a recommendation isn’t an option, contact local contractors for an estimate.
 Set up an appointment for the contractor to visit the property and provide you with a signed and dated estimate that includes all applicable fees.